| Activities

 Mérand, Université de Montréal.
 Organised by

-the Institute for European Studies on January 31st 2005.
+the Institute for European Studies on January 31st 2005. * Trans-regional relations: The European and North-American contexts.
+Round

 table organised on 24 November 2004 by IES with the support of the Consulate